 "What is your experience?"
 Parents will want to know how long you've been babysitting for, and what ages of children you've babysat in the past.
 They'll also be interested in whether you have any special training like CPR or First Aid.
 (See our complete list of babysitting qualifications.)

-"What do you like best and worst about dealing with kids?"
+"What do you like best and worst about dealing with children?"
 If you enjoy babysitting, it should be easy to think of the most rewarding parts of the job for you.
 For the worst part about babysitting, try to find something humorous or something that everyone hates like changing diapers if you get asked that one.

 It's worth researching what questions you may be asked.
 You could even be sneaky and read our article for parents on this subject: 43 Babysitting Interview Questions, you never know your luck, perhaps they've been preparing by reading Kidsit too! ;)